mahdinezhadasad/mahdinezhadasad/README.md

 Databases
 MySQL | PostgreSQL
 🔧 Key Skills
-Microservices Architecture: Designing and maintaining distributed systems.
+Microservices Architecture: Experience in designing distributed systems.
-Keycloak Security: Implementing security solutions for web applications.
-CI/CD Pipelines: Automating deployments with Docker, Kubernetes, Jenkins, and Ansible.
+CI/CD Pipelines: Familiar with Docker, Kubernetes, and Jenkins.
-Full-Stack Development: Building scalable and maintainable solutions with Spring Boot and Angular.
+Full-Stack Development: Proficient in Spring Boot and Angular for building maintainable applications.
-Backend Integration: Experience with ActiveMQ, JMS, and various databases.
+Backend Integration: Knowledge of ActiveMQ, JMS, and databases like MySQL and PostgreSQL.
 📝 Certifications & Achievements
 Oracle SE Professional Certification
 Angular Certification (Middle level)
 🔗 Let's Connect!
+LinkedIn

-Email Nezhadasadmahdi@gmail.com
+Email  Nezhadasadmahdi@gmail[dot]com
-Feel free to explore my repositories and reach out if you want to collaborate on projects or discuss opportunities! 😊
+I’m always open to discussing new technologies and learning opportunities.
+Feel free to explore my repositories, and don’t hesitate to reach out if you have any ideas to share!